Examples of Identical Twins:

 - Faith* and James* Harrington, Honor Harrington's younger siblings.

 - The Bobbsey Twins.

 - H.P.
 Lovecraft's The Dunwich Horror Plays this for, well, horror.

 - Caramon and Raistlin Majere of Dragonlance.
 Caramon's a strapping warrior, Raistlin's a sickly wizard, and this difference drives 90% of their character development and plots.

-- Kit and Holly Fielding in Break In and Bolt.
+- Kit and Holly Fielding in the Dick Francis novels Break In and Bolt.

 - On The Hogan Family the twins were explicitly fraternal.

 - On Get Smart 99 gave birth to twins in the final season; it never came up whether or not they were identical, but given that they were boy & girl it is safe to assume they are fraternal because it is impossible for them to be genetically identical.

 - Buffy and Jody from Family Affair were fraternal twins.

 - Miss Parker and Mr Lyle in The Pretender.